Owner, Dance & Fitness Instructor

-Jill’s accolades include 8 years as a member of the San Francisco 49er’s Goldrush Cheerleaders, where she also served as line captain and choreographed for the team, performing in England, Japan and at four NFL Superbowls.
+After a successful career in corporate finance, Jill has realized her dream and returned to her true loves… dance and fitness.
+Beginning dance at the age of four and never looking back, Jill’s accolades include 8 years as a member of the San Francisco 49er’s Goldrush Cheerleaders, where she also served as line captain and choreographed for the team, performing in England, Japan and at four NFL Superbowls.
 She spent 5 years as lead Instructor for United Spirit Association (USA), being a U.S. Latin Ballroom Champion winning in both Latin and Ballroom Divisions while competing in Blackpool, England, and teaching alongside celebrity pop star and professional dancer/choreographer Paula Abdul.
-She is enthusiastic about creating a space where people can feel good, increase health and have fun.
+She is passionate about creating a space where people feel welcome, supported and moved.

 Mindy Pedlar has worked professionally as a Singer, Dancer and Actor.
 She toured with Serendipity Singers, performed in musical theater productions throughout the state and was a featured singer/dancer in Juliet Prowse’s night club act.
 Mindy is a lifelong student of Classical Ballet.
 She began teaching basic ballet at Synergy in 2006.
 She now teaches 4 classes a week to accommodate beginning, intermediate and advanced level students; recognizing the progress of her long time students and welcoming new students desiring to enter the wonderful world of Classical Ballet.